 Health Care Sector Update for 04/26/2022: XLV, GOVX, EDIT, GMDA

-Health care stocks were on the decline in early Tuesday afternoon trading, with the NYSE Health Care Index down 1% and the Health Care Select Sector SPDR ETF (XLV) falling 1.1%.
+Health care stocks remained on the decline in late Tuesday afternoon trading, with the NYSE Health Care Index down 1.3% and the Health Care Select Sector SPDR ETF (XLV) falling 1.4%.

 Editas Medicine (EDIT) said the US Food and Drug Administration has granted rare pediatric disease designation to its EDIT-301 investigational medicine for the treatment of beta thalassemia.
-Editas shares were down 4.4%.
+Shares were down 4.5%.

 Gamida Cell (GMDA) fell more than 6% despite saying the US Food and Drug Administration cleared its investigational new drug application for GDA-201, a potential cell therapy to treat follicular and diffuse large B cell lymphomas.